Whiteknight/whiteknight.github.com/drafts/parrot_in_parrot.md

 creating PMCs like the PIR compiler PMC, registering it, and calling methods on it.
 Plus, we really get a jump on the idea of rewriting portions of Parrot in Lorito.

+The new PIR PMC that I've been talking about will probably be written in C initially, but with a PIR frontend we can write the compiler wrapper itself in PIR, and register it there.
+Also, we can start to do really cool things,
+like:

+    .sub main :main :multi(...)
+    .end

+So a packfile can define a multisub as it's main entry point, and the frontend can process the necessary arguments and dispatch to it

 Here is a short example of what a basic entry-point routine in Parrot would look like, after some of the proposed changes to the PIR compiler and